 The 73rd round of NSS reported 633.88 lakh unincorporated non-agricultural MSMEs engaged in different activities in India, of which, 31 per cent MSMEs were engaged in manufacturing activities, 32 per cent in trade and 33 per cent in other services (196.65 lakh in manufacturing, 230.35 lakh in trade, 206.85 lakh in other services and 0.03 lakh in non-captive electricity generation and transmission) Excluding those registered under “(a) Sections 2m(i) and 2m(ii) of the Factories Act, 1948, (b) Companies Act, 1956 and (c) Construction activities falling under Section F of National Industrial Classification (NIC) 2008.”
 MSMEs shares about 45 per cent of India’s manufacturing output and contribute more than 40 per cent to country’s exports.
 About 28 per cent of the GDP is generated by this sector.
 MSMES provide employment to about 11.1 crore people (3.60 crore in manufacturing, 3.87 crore in trade and 3.62 crore in other services and 0.0007 crore in non-captive electricity generation and transmission) in the rural and urban areas across the country.
 Out of the 633.88 lakh MSMEs, 324.88 lakh (51 per cent) were in rural areas and 309 lakh MSMEs (49 per cent) were in urban areas.

-As on 31st December 2022, a total number of 1,30,93,698 enterprises were registered in Udyam Registration online portal as classified, consisting of 36,66,235 enterprises registered under Manufacturing category and 94,27,463 enterprises registered under Service sector (Government of India, 2023).2 This is the second largest employing sector after Agriculture.
+As on March 31, 2024, a total number of 4,15,04,899 MSMEs were registered in Udyam Registration online portal, which include 80,12,542 enterprises registered under Manufacturing category, 1,48,84,175 enterprises registered under Service and 1,86,08,182 enterprises registered under Trading category (Annual Report 2023-24, Ministry of MSME, Government of India).
 The sector is diverse in terms of size, levels of technology employed, and products.
 Existing classification of MSME units based on investment in plant/machinery/equipment and annual turnover is given below:

 Classification of MSMEs